 How to Screenshot on Huawei Phone: 6 Reliable Methods (2026)

-Six tested ways to screenshot on Huawei phones: hardware buttons, knuckle taps, three-finger swipe, scrollshot, Celia voice command, and air gestures.
+Six reliable ways to screenshot on Huawei phones: hardware buttons, knuckle taps, three-finger swipe, scrollshot, Celia voice command, and air gestures.

 Knowing how to screenshot on Huawei phones quickly matters because EMUI and HarmonyOS bundle several methods.
 The best choice depends on which hand you have free.
-We tested six methods on a Huawei P30 Pro running EMUI 12 and a Mate 40 Pro running HarmonyOS 3 in May 2026, then re-checked the steps on a Nova 9 running HarmonyOS 2 so older devices are covered.
+This guide covers six methods across EMUI 12, HarmonyOS 3, and older HarmonyOS 2 devices like the Nova 9, so every recent Huawei phone is covered.
 The button combo works everywhere, but gestures save real time once you’ve enabled them.

 - Power and Volume Down held together for about one second is the only method that works on every Huawei and Honor phone, with no setup needed.